tronkko/dirent/README.md

 #include "dirent.h" /*bad*/
 ```

-The former code instructs the compiler to look dirent.h first from the
+The former code instructs the compiler to look for dirent.h first from the
 system include directory and only then from your project specific include
 directory.
 This arrangement allows your program to compile cleanly under
 Linux against the dirent.h file provided by the operating system.